docarray/docarray/docs/how_to/multimodal_training_and_serving.md

     return doc
 ```

-You can see that our earlier definition of the `Text` Document now doubles as the API schema for the `/embed_text` endpoint.
+You can see that our earlier definition of the `Text` document now doubles as the API schema for the `/embed_text` endpoint.

 With this running, we can query our model over the network: